 The 2012 Mint Set included coins with rotating designs from ongoing series.
 Five different America the Beautiful Quarters featured reverse designs representing El Yunque National Forest, Chaco Culture National Historical Park, Acadia National Park, Hawaii Volcanoes National Park, and Denali National Park and Preserve.
-Four different Presidential Dollars featured obverse designs with portraits of Chester Arthur, Grover Cleveland (first term), Benjamin Harrison, and Grover Cleveland (second term).
+Four different Presidential Dollars featured obverse designs with portraits of Chester Arthur, Grover Cleveland (1st Term), Benjamin Harrison, and Grover Cleveland (2nd Term).
 This year’s Native American Dollar reverse design represented the spread of the horse.

 The original pricing for the sets was $27.95 each.
 This was down by $4 from the price level of the previous year.